Category Archives: Windows 11

 • No antivirus protection: restoring an RP won’t necessarily eliminate triggers for or stealth executables that cause malware infections.
 Thus malware can return even after using an RP.

 • No data file backup: RP copies the contents of the system volume shadow using the Volume Shadow Service (aka VSS).
-This does not include data files by design (to keep the snapshot as small as possible).
-So RP provides no data restore capability, either.
+This does not include data files by intention.
+So RP provides no data restore capability (see the note at the end of this story for a 3rd-party tool that does provide such capability, however).

 • New user accounts are not protected by RP: if you define a new user account after the point in time at which an RP shapshot is created, those accounts will no longer exist when that RP is restored.
 That said, the User files for that account will persist.
 IMO, this is a kind “worst of both worlds” situation.
 Sigh.